-- 8.12.1.
-There are several very toxic mould species at levels in excess of 1000 fold higher than normal - 8.12.2.
-The species identified can reduce your immune system, and the species in Group 1 are potentially toxigenic species - 8.12.3.
-The species in group 1 are most likely to be a concern to healthcare professionals who may link your symptoms to exposure. - 8.12.4.
+- 8.11.1.
+There are several very toxic mould species at levels over 1000fold higher than normal - 8.11.2.
+The species identified can reduce your immune system, and the species in Group 1 are potentially toxigenic - 8.11.3.
+The species in group 1 are most likely to be a concern to healthcare professionals who may link your symptoms to exposure. - 8.11.4.
 We do not recommend using the ERMI score to assess health risks.
-However, the species loading is an extremely important factor in hazard assessment - 8.12.5.
+However, the species loading is an extremely important factor in hazard assessment - 8.11.5.
 Your score of 31 is in Q4 and well above the tigger of 15